 While testing it, I experienced some weird behavior.
 A sort of delay in policy arrival.
 Normally you push the new bin file to Intune and press the sync button to make sure the devices are being synced but this time it wasn’t working.
 After waiting almost an hour, I decided to delete the CI file in the C:\Windows\System32\CodeIntegrity\CIPolicies\Active folder.
 After again syncing the device, within a couple of minutes the new policy applied.

-But beware when WDAC is deployed and enforced, you should make sure you sign your WDAC policy.
-If the policy is not signed, you are able to just delete (or overwrite) the policy as I did above when my policy was not updating!
+But beware: When WDAC is deployed and enforced, you should make sure you sign your WDAC policy.
+If the policy is not signed, you can just delete (or overwrite) it, as I did above when my policy was not updating!

 7. Creating a Golden Image?